-- 3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children 2018 (updated 2022) and local safeguarding arrangements. - 3.5.2 The school will work with Children's Services, the police, health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Early Help Hub to ensure children receive appropriate, co-ordinated Early Help assessments (see Section 10.1) - 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
-As such, the school is under a statutory duty to co-operate with published CSCP arrangements.
+- 3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children 2018 (updated 2022) and local safeguarding arrangements. - 3.5.2 The school will work with Children's Services, the police, health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Hub to ensure children receive appropriate, coordinated Early Help assessments (see Section 10.1).